This post may contain affiliate links. Read my full disclosure policy.

 - 1 teaspoon oregano– optional (dry or fresh)

-- 2 x 15 ounce cans seasoned black beans ( like Trader Joe’s Cuban Style Black Beans) Or substitute half with cooked chicken, browned seasoned ground turkey, or beef.
+- 15-ounce can black beans, drained( like Trader Joe’s Cuban Style Black Beans) Or substitute with 2 cups cooked chicken, browned seasoned ground turkey, or beef.

 - Preheat oven to 400 F

 - Make the Quick Enchilada Sauce: Place all ingredients in a blender and blend until smooth, set aside.

 - Make the filling: Saute onion, garlic and sweet potatoes in the olive oil over medium heat, until tender, about 10-12 minutes, covering ½ way through, allowing potatoes to steam and get tender.
 Add corn and black beans, cumin, chili powder and salt and saute until warmed through.

 - Assemble: In a greased 9 x13 inch baking dish, spread out ½ cup of enchilada sauce, to lightly coat the bottom.
 Spread out 4 tortillas on top of the sauce.
 Spread out ½ of the filling over the tortillas.
 Scatter half of the canned green chilies (if using), and 1 cup of the grated cheese.
 Drizzle with a ½ cup enchilada sauce.
 Top with 4 more tortillas, add the remaining filling, green chilies, 1 cup cheese and top with 4 more tortillas.
 Lather the top with the remaining enchilada sauce and any additional cheese if you like a cheesy top.

 - BAKE Cover tightly with foil(use parchment to prevent foil from touching the casserole) and bake for 30 minutes.
 Uncover, and bake 10 more minutes.

 - Garnish with diced avocado, cilantro and sour cream.
 The sour cream really adds a nice creaminess.